mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 So another trap, and another trap, again and again.
 That’s why Dōgen Zenji says you must be free from original realization, *then* your practice penetrates your life, naturally.

-I think you can read *Genjokoan* again, and *Genjokoan* talks about ashes and kindling, and life and death.
+I think you can read *Genjōkōan* again, and *Genjōkōan* talks about ashes and kindling, and life and death.
 Usually we believe kindling becomes ashes, in the time process.
 But in Buddhism, we don’t believe it.
 If you believe kindling becomes ashes, kindling is before ashes, ashes is after kindling – if you believe it, this is a misunderstanding. *[He laughs.]*

 **Someone:** Would you clarify that, please?
 Because that’s what *I* believe. *[She laughs.]*